>

 Program Details and Benefits

 The June week-long program of study will include intensive study and training.
+There will not be class on June 19 in observance of the Juneteenth Holiday.
 Readings will be provided in advance.
+Faculty presenters are subject to change.

 • Seminar: